CyphrRiot/ArchRiot/plan.md

 - Capture hard‑won lessons up front, then list only the next steps.
 - One change at a time; green builds; explicit commits.

+Non‑Negotiable Rules

+- One change at a time → make → verify green → stage exact paths → proceed.
+- Do not commit unless explicitly told "commit".
+- Never add new .sh scripts for first‑class/runtime features; expose Go flags in the archriot binary instead.
+- README edits must be appended at the bottom (release notes/changelog only).
+- Guard systemd/user unit enable/start with unit existence; never fail installer if a unit is missing.
+- Avoid full Hyprland reloads in installer flows; prefer runtime keyword updates or --stabilize-session.
+- No environment variables for behavior; always expose flags.
+- main.go remains delegation-only; move logic into packages.

+Lessons Learned

+- Hyprland reloads can crash Brave/reset monitors; avoid full reload for window rules.
+- kanshi.service may be missing; gate enablement by unit existence and make it non-fatal.
+- Stabilize via --stabilize-session; do not invent new shell helpers.

 Lessons & Patterns (Keep These Front‑of‑Mind)

 - Build discipline: